brandonwie/jbook-ts-react/README.md

 ## esbuild-wasm NPM module

-ESBuild can transpile + bundle code all in the browser.
+- ESBuild can transpile + bundle code all in the browser.
 Small amount of JS(user input) => WASM (Go Lang bundler compiled to work in the browser)
+- It is primarily intended to only be used in the browser. ([documentation](https://esbuild.github.io/getting-started/#install-the-wasm-version))

+### ESBuild Bundling Process

+1. Find where the `index.js` is stored (onResolve)
+2. Attemp to load up the `index.js` file (onLoad)
+3. Parse the `index.js` file, find any import/require/exports
+4. If there's any import/require/exports, figure out where the requested file is (onResolve) => UNPKG
+5. Attemp to load up the file

+## UNPKG

+`unpkg.com/packageName`

+- Get around with CORS when installing NPM packages
+- Automatically find latest version